 You can serve all of the usual curry accompaniments with this Beef Curry.

 Rice, poppadums, yoghurt with some mint mixed through and a salad of tomatoes and cucumber works really well.

 My easy flatbreads would be soooo amazing dunked in!

-Hope you enjoy this recipe as much as we do.
-I’d love to know how you got on and what you thought of it if you make this Slow Cooker Beef Curry recipe.
-Please rate the recipe and leave me a comment below if you do.
+Hope you enjoy this recipe.
+I’d love to know how you got on and what you thought of it if you make this recipe.
+Please rate the recipe using the ⭐️ below!

 Slow Cooker Beef Curry

 This Slow Cooker Beef Curry is mixed up in just 5 minutes, no preparation required.
 A tasty 'fakeaway' it also happens to be light and healthy.